 - 1 ½ tsp baking powder

-- 60g white chocolate – finely grated or ground (I used Mortimer white chocolate couverture powder)
+- 60 g (2oz) white chocolate – finely grated or ground (I used Mortimer white chocolate couverture powder)

 - 3 large eggs

-- 2 tbsp elderflower cordial (or rose syrup or lilac syrup)
+- 2 tbsp elderflower cordial (can use rose syrup, magnolia syrup or lilac syrup)

 - 30 small gooseberries – topped & tailed